Classification of overhead transmission line

 1.)
 Short Transmission Line: Length < 80 km

 2.)
-Medium Transmission Line: 80 km < Length < 200 km
+Medium Transmission Line: 80 km < Length < 200 km.

 It is further classified into end condenser method, nominal π method, and nominal T method.